 The positives –

 1. The weather – when it’s good, it’s fabulous.
 Warm, sunny, not too hot so walking, biking and spending time outdoors are an unexpected delight.
+As soon as the sun comes out so do the Dutch, so expect to share all public and open spaces with everyone else.
+Street cafes, bistros and bars fill streets and squares, and are a wonderful way to relax and people watch.

-The negatives –
+The ‘negatives’ –

 3. Travel – can be a nightmare at holiday times as the Dutch enjoy travelling more than most and Schiphol is horrendous at every public holiday.
 Travelling by car at peak periods can be a recipe for divorce.
 Throughout the summer months the roads south through Belgium and France are clogged until way past Paris.

 4. Driving – beware speed cameras, police, perpetual road works, bikes, pedestrians, dogs and the ‘cars coming from the right have priority’ rule.
+Patience is a requirement and road rage is rare.
+Bikes and pedestrians always have priority.
+If in doubt give way to everyone.

 The Dutch Culture: